Get the 411 on how Google Search Console can help better your brand’s SEO & more.

 - Add a special CNAME or TXT Record to your domain settings

-- Upload a small snippet of HTML code to the <head> section of your homepage’s code
+- Add a small snippet of HTML code to the <head> section of your homepage’s code

 Link GSC with Google Analytics

-Linking your Google Analytics account with your Search Console account allows you to get valuable keyword data that is not provided by GA.
+Linking your Google Analytics account with your Search Console account allows you to get valuable keyword data that isn’t provided by GA.
+(If you use GA4, you can now link GSC to this.)

 Double-check for security issues